amponce/market-intel/outstatic/content/posts/the-natural-gas-update-driving-factors.md

 <br>

 **THE BOTTOM LINE** – ….and once we’re in the spring shoulder season, temps should be back to normal in the West, HDDs and CDDs should be a non-factor, pipeline capacity coming West should be as close to full capacity as it gets.
 The next 4-6 weeks could be our best time to execute fixed prices.
-Be ready.<br>
+Be ready.

 **NATURAL GAS PRICING**<br>